nallagondu/production_ed/old_week1_app_router/day2.md

     return response.choices[0].message.content
 ```

-## Step 3: Create Your First Page
+## Step 3: Create Your First App Router Page

 ### Understanding Client Components

-In Next.js Pages Router, all page components run on both server and client by default.
-Since we're using a **Python/FastAPI backend** for our API (not Next.js's server), we'll mark our components with `"use client"` to ensure:
+In Next.js App Router, components are **Server Components** by default (they run on the Next.js server).
+However, we're using a **Python/FastAPI backend** for our API, not Next.js's server.

+We need to make our component a **Client Component** by adding `"use client"` at the top.
+This ensures:
 - The component runs in the browser
 - The browser makes direct API calls to our Python backend
 - We're not trying to use Next.js as a middleman server

 ### Create the Homepage

-Replace the entire contents of `pages/index.tsx` with:
+Replace the entire contents of `app/page.tsx` with:

 ```typescript
 "use client"